MPh-py/MPh/docs/demonstrations.md

 includes the solution and mesh data in the file.
 This is convenient so that we can come back to the model later, but don't have to run the simulation again, which may take a long time.
-However, the files then require a lot of disk space.
+However, the files then occupy a lot of disk space.
 After a while, we may want to archive the models, but trim the fat before we do that.

 To compact all model files in the current working directory, we can